 Drink plenty of water, the beverage most available to us in nature.
 Doctors recommend drinking at least eight glasses of water per day.
 Eliminate non-nutritional beverages that provide only empty calories, and replace them with water.
 Other acceptable beverages include mineral water, herbal teas, and pure fruit and vegetable juices in small quantities.

-When you've succeeded with one whole day of eating vegetarian foods, see if you can eliminate the animal-based foods at one meal every day.
+When you've succeeded with one whole day of eating vegan foods, see if you can eliminate the animal-based foods at one meal every day.
 We, ourselves, began with a vegan dinner every day.
-As you gain more confidence in your food preparation and establish new shopping directions, you'll soon realize the physical and emotional benefits and will be encouraged to continue your new path.
+As you gain more confidence in your food preparation and establish new shopping habits, you'll soon realize the physical and emotional benefits and will be encouraged to continue your new path.

 For a truly healthy focus, one that will boost your energy and improve your mental skills, include a wide variety of foods every day.
 A plant-based diet consists of whole foods, foods that have their vitamins, minerals, phytochemicals, and enzymes intact, rather than extracted, refined, reformed, and rolled off the food factory lines in neat little packages that cheat you out of natural nutrition.
 If you follow a vegan plan, include some items from each of the following categories each day to be assured of complete nutrition: Fruits, Vegetables, Grains, Legumes, Nuts and Seeds.